09.19 Char Dev "Aphid" redesigns & redraws

 My research examines the projection and othering of trauma by outing and exhuming memory, and of recasting these mental villains in film; trapping them there instead of being trapped by them in the mind.

 The rise and FAIL of these experiences are lived in parallel with the story as in life.
 The hurts of memory are mirrored by yesterdays scars and today's hurts.
-These are projected and manifested through the filmic mechanism as a recoding and redefining activity.
-This is therefore an experiment in self-narrative therapy without outside expertise or clinical oversight.
+These are projected and manifested through the filmic and poetic mechanism as a recoding and redefining narrative activity.
+This is therefore an experiment in self-narrative therapy without outside expertise or clinical oversight apart from scholarly thought.

 The sabotage and chaos found here is to be expected, and these realities are to be folded and fed into the film-trap.
-The narrative struggles that arise here, just maybe, might reframe everything, and might lead others to reframe retell their own dreamscapes.
-This is my hypothesis.
+The narrative struggles that arise here, just maybe, might reframe everything, and might lead others to help reframe & retell their own dreamscapes.